 The UN’s Principles for Responsible Investment (PRI) is an independent body, backed by the UN.
 It works to understand the investment implications of ESG factors and it supports its network of investor signatories to incorporate these factors into their investment and ownership decisions.
 The PRI now has 2300 signatories representing over $80 trillion under asset management.
 This shows the extent to which investors are now taking ESG factors seriously.

-Regulation and reporting requirements for Corporate Responsibility factors are on the increase.
-This is a trend which looks set to continue following the UK Government’s announcement to cut UK greenhouse gas emissions to nearly zero by 2050.
-With a 2050 vision in mind, we all have an ultimate target and a starting point.
+Regulation and reporting requirements are also on the increase.
+This is a trend that looks set to continue following the UK Government’s announcement to cut UK greenhouse gas emissions to nearly zero by 2050.

 As well as being important to colleagues, good Corporate Responsibility has a very real impact on the impression we are making in the marketplace, and both our clients and investors want to see that we’re taking it seriously.
 And we are taking things seriously.

-The next steps we took were to devise a CR Strategy.
-We will share our approach in part 2 of this series: “A year of corporate responsibility brings positive change to Equiniti”.
+Look out for part 2 of this series next week, “A year of corporate responsibility brings positive change to Equiniti”